TEAC 1022 Literacy Skills for Teacher Education

 Coordinator Milena Ilisevic Opens in new window

-Description This unit introduces students to the profession of teaching and examines key priorities that are central to the literacy demands on a teacher-educator.
+Description This subject introduces students to the profession of teaching and examines key priorities that are central to the literacy demands on a teacher-educator.
 It aims to develop oral and written communication skills, skills in reading for academic purposes, and knowledge, skills and confidence in literacy and academic writing.
-The unit also provides a general orientation to University life, familiarising students with the language of tertiary institutions and the general requirements for progression and assessment.
+The subject also provides a general orientation to University life, familiarising students with the language of tertiary institutions and the general requirements for progression and assessment.

 Discipline Teacher Education: Primary